rubenpad/gofood/README.md

     `docker-compose up -d`

-3. Navigate into src/ folder and start the application
+3. Navigate into src/ folder compile and start the application

     `cd src`